DomJob/phabricator/README.md

 **Step 3**: Run the container

-    docker run -d --name=phabricator \
-               -p 8080:80 \
-               -v /path/to/data:/var/lib/mysql \
-               phabricator
+    docker-compose up -d

 You may need to change the permission of /path/to/repos to allow phabricator to read/write.

-Additionally, you may want to persist `/var/repo` if you plan on using that functionality.

 **Step 4**: Run initialize and upgrade scripts

-    docker exec phabricator initialize
-    docker exec phabricator upgrade
+    docker-compose exec phabricator upgrade

 ## Other stuff

 To upgrade to the latest phabricator version:

-    docker exec phabricator upgrade
+    docker-compose exec phabricator upgrade

-To backup, copy/zip the directories /path/to/data and /path/to/repo
+To backup, copy/zip the data directory

-To run a phabricator command given on their documentationm simply add `docker exec phabricator` in front
+To run a phabricator command given on their documentation, simply add `docker-compose exec phabricator` in front

 For exemple, to run the command `./bin/auth recover <username>`, you would run:

-    docker exec phabricator ./bin/auth recover <username>
+    docker-compose exec phabricator ./bin/auth recover <username>

-If you want to reload all services:
+If you want to reload the phabricator daemon, lighttpd as well as PHP:

-    docker exec phabricator reload
+    docker-compose exec phabricator reload